pabloroman/Noodlerave/README.md

 --

 Import jQuery, Import jquery.noodlerave.js and create a div to hold your graph.
 Noodlerave will try to get the CSS height and width (letting you do stuff like full screen graphs), but you can send them as parameters using `data-width` and `data-height`.
-After making your element just initialize noodlerave and you are good to go.
+After making your element just initialize Noodlerave and you are good to go.

     <div class="shirataki"></div>
     $(function(){